Studio Editor: Working with Docking, Margins and Padding

 You can check your element's X and Y coordinates to see its exact position on the current canvas size.

-In the example below, you can see the px* value turn negative as we're moving the text element outside of its parent element - the cell.
+In the example below, you can see the px* value next to Y turning negative as we're moving the stack element outside of its parent element - the cell.

 Automatic and manual docking